jn3ff/typelater/README.md

 ## Justification

-This crate contains a very simple derive macro for when you want to easily convert between types, subject to one type being a logical field-subset of another.
+This crate contains a very simple derive macro for when you want to easily convert between types, subject to one type being a logical field-transform of another.
 For example, consider the simple example between User and PublicUser.

 ```rust
 struct User {